Mercedes E class 1999 vs Opel Omega 1999

 Mercedes E class has more luggage capacity.

-Even though the car is shorter, Mercedes E class has 60 litres more trunk space than the Opel Omega.
-The Opel Omega may have more interior space, so the cabin could be more spacious and more comfortable for the driver and passengers.
+Even though the car is shorter, The Opel Omega may have more interior space, so the cabin could be more spacious and more comfortable for the driver and passengers.
 The maximum boot capacity (with all rear seats folded down) is larger in Mercedes E class (by 120 litres).

 Turning diameter: 11.3 meters11 meters